It Was A Balmy 90 Degrees Yesterday In Anchorage — For The First Time On Record

 The city of 300,000 people also had its hottest June ever, according to the National Weather Service.
 Average temperature for the month was 60.5 degrees, 5.3 degrees above normal.
 It was the 16th consecutive month with above-average temperatures.

-It was also driest June on record.
+It was also the driest June on record.
 The area received just 0.06 inches of rain during the month.
 Normally, it gets 0.97 inches – meaning the area received just 6% of the precipitation it usually does at that time.
 April and May were wetter than usual, however.

 UPDATE!
 At 5pm this afternoon, #Anchorage International Airport offically hit 90 degrees for the first time on record. #AKwx #RecordHeat— NWS Anchorage (@NWSAnchorage) July 5, 2019

 And it wasn't just Anchorage.
-Several Alaskan cities set or matched new all-time heat records on Thursday: 89 degrees in Kenai and King Salmon, 88 in Palmer.
+Several Alaskan cities set or matched all-time heat records on Thursday: 89 degrees in Kenai and King Salmon, 88 in Palmer.

 Then there's the smoke.
-Crews have been battling wildfires across the state, and on Monday authorities issued an air quality advisory for Southcentral Alaska.
+Crews have been battling wildfires across the state, and on Monday authorities issued an air quality advisory for south-central Alaska.

-With the hot, dry conditions and limited firefighting resources, the Alaska State Fire Marshal suspended sale and use of fireworks in many areas.
+With the hot, dry conditions and limited firefighting resources, the Alaska State Fire Marshal's Office suspended sale and use of fireworks in many areas.

 Concerns about air quality spurred officials of the annual Mount Marathon race in Seward to allow runners to defer their entries until next year, Alaska Public Media reported.
-The race, more than three miles up and down a mountain still took place amid the heat and smoke, but a few of the top-flight runners opted not to run.
+The race, more than 3 miles up and down a mountain, still took place amid the heat and smoke, but a few of the top-flight runners opted not to run.

 The #4thofjuly2019 was one for the books.
 Several ALL-TIME high temperature records were set at official observation sites throughout Southern #Alaska.
 But that's not all...there were more daily temperature records set too! #AKwx #ItsHotInAlaska pic.twitter.com/GxcdUaD9ld— NWS Anchorage (@NWSAnchorage) July 5, 2019